 |Cornbread salad, layered in a clear bowl, makes a beautiful presentation.
 Simply toss before serving!|

-This is a great summertime salad at home, or for your next party, church supper, or potluck.
+This is a perfect summertime salad at home, or for your next party, church supper, or potluck.
 If you've never heard of it before, I know it sounds different, but why not give it a try?
-The amounts given in the recipe are relative - use more or less to your own liking.
+The amounts given in the recipe are relative - use more or less to your own liking and adjust the dressing to the consistency that you like.
 Here's how to make it.

 Recipe: Cornbread Salad©From the Kitchen of Deep South Dish